One of the most important things winning candidates do is successfully define themselves to the voters.

 People are being overloaded with information.

-The more words you use, the less likely the voters will read your mailer.
+The more words you use, the less likely the voters will pay attention to you.

-But if you convey the information as briefly and as concisely as you can, you’ll increase your chances that they’ll read the whole thing, which again increases your chances of earning their votes.
+But if you convey the information as briefly and as concisely as you can, you’ll increase your chances that they’ll pay attention to the comparison, which again increases your chances of earning their votes.

 7. Always tell the truth about your opponent